Espressive/homebrew-libxmlsec1/README.md

 If no binary is available for your platform, this formula will try to compile it for souce.

-You need to have a full Xcode install do compile from source.
+You need to have a full Xcode install to compile from source.

 # Install